 I’m not a blogging blogger, after all.
 I prefer to stick to my regular themes of homemaking, motherhood, healthy living, and saving money.

-But ever so often I will delve into the world of blogging because:
+But every so often I will delve into the world of blogging because:

 - It’s something I’m asked about all the time.

 - I seek to be 100% transparent with my readers.